jschomay/httpacman/notes.md

 BUGS
 =========================================================

+- If a script calls `window.location = xxxxx` or another reload trigger, we lose our url and the game ends.
+Afaik, there's no way to prevent this programatically.
+One idea is to prompt the user with:
+`window.onbeforeunload = -> 'Whoops, Harry is in trouble.
+This sneaky page he landed on is trying to go to a different address.\n\nYou\'ll have to click "Don\'t Reload" (or press Escape), or you\'ll be taken away from the game.'`.
+However, we need some way to skip the prompt if we requested the reload, which is easy enough to do in the game, but I don't think we can prevent it if the user presses refresh, and we don't want the warning then.
+  - my only solution is to spit back any request to the server with our `/play` boody.
+This works, but only as long as the host wasn't changed in the reload call

 - Some regexes don't work, seems case-insensitive isn't working, don't know why, it's clearly there...
   - need page to test against, I haven't run into that lately, maybe not a but